-Schedule III Statement of Corporate Intent
+Schedule-III Statement of Corporate Intent (see Section 8(4))

-The second of th Name of State-Owned Enterprise: [full name as per certificate of incorporation or relevant statute] 2.
-Incorporated/established on: [date of incorporation/establishment] Subsidiaries included in this statement of topporture Description of the main business of the state-owned enterprise: [as per the constitutive documents/relevant statute] Summary of the business goals of the state-owned enterprise; [as per the approved business plan] Summary of the performance measures and benchmarks against the state-owned enterprises business goals and its primary objective: [targets of the state-owned enterprise] Summary of the strategies of the state-owned enterprise for achieving its business goals and primary objective: [commercially sensitive strategies are not required to be included here summary of key risks identified in the achievement of the business goals to also be included here] The current or anticipated borrowing of the state-owned enterprise, including borrowing by a subsidiary: [current borrowing has to be specific - anticipated borrowing to be included on the basis of projected revenue requirements of the state-owned enterprise and will not be binding on the state-owned enterprise] The accounting policies that the state-owned enterprise will apply for financial records and reporting: .
-Summary indicative balance sheet and profit and loss statement for the state-owned enterprise: Consolidated summary indicative balance sheet and profit and loss statement for the state-owned enterprise and its subsidiaries as a group: [need not be filled if the state-owned enterprise does not have any subsidiary] .
-The proposed dividend declaration and distribution policy of the state-owned enterprise: Description of any public service obligations and their impact on the forecasted financial outcomes of the state-owned enterprise: [as agreed with the Federal Government] 14 .
+1. Name of State-Owned Enterprise: [full name as per certificate of incorporation or relevant statute] 2.
+Incorporated/established on: [date of incorporation/establishment] 3.
+Subsidiaries included in this statement of corporate intent: 4.
+Description of the main business of the state-owned enterprise: [as per the constitutive documents/relevant statute] 5.
+Summary of the business goals of the state-owned enterprise: [as per the approved business - plan] 6.
+Summary of the performance measures and benchmarks against the state-owned enterprises business goals and its primary objective: [targets of the state-owned enterprise] 7.
+Summary of the strategies of the state-owned enterprise for achieving its business goals and primary objective: [commercially sensitive strategies are not required to be included here, summary of key risks identified in the achievement of the business goals to also be included here] 8.
+The current or anticipated borrowing of the state-owned enterprise, including borrowing by a subsidiary: [current borrowing has to be specificanticipated borrowing to be included on the basis of projected revenue requirements of the state-owned enterprise and will not be binding on the state-owned enterprise] 9.
+The accounting policies that the state-owned enterprise will apply for financial records and reporting: 10.
+Summary indicative balance sheet and profit and loss statement for the

+- 11. Consolidated summary indicative balance sheet and profit and loss statement for the state-owned enterprise and its subsidiaries as a group: [need not be filled if the state-owned enterprise does not have any subsidiary] - 12.
+The proposed dividend declaration and distribution policy of the state-owned enterprise: \\\\\ - 13.
+Description of any public service obligations and their impact on the forecasted financial outcomes of the state-owned enterprise: [as agreed with the Federal Government] - 14.
 Any other matter directed to be included in this statement by the Federal Government:

-Schedule IV Fit and Proper Criteria

-(see Section 16)
+Schedule-IV Fit and Proper Criteria (see Section 16)